Saint Athanasius, Bishop and Doctor – Readings

 In today’s reading, we read that part of the discourse where Jesus warns his disciples about the kind of reception their message is likely to get.
 Although it is a message of love and compassion and solidarity, Jesus tells them:

-You will be hated by all because of my name; but the one who stands firm to the end will be saved.
+…you will be hated by all because of my name.
+But the one who endures to the end will be saved.

 In the apostles are to do what Jesus himself did.
 The Gospel shows more than once that Jesus did not act recklessly in the face of danger.
 It was only “when his time had come”, that he faced the inevitable end.
 And, even then, we see him in the Garden begging his Father not to have to go through with it, until it was clear to him that this was his Father’s will.

-It is in the First Reading from the 1st Letter of John that we see what made Athanasius so committed and so loyal.
-He believed that:
+It is in the First Reading from the 1st Letter of John that we see what made Athanasius so committed and so loyal:

 It was this belief that Jesus is truly the Son of God, sharing the Divine Nature, that Athanasius so strongly defended against Arius and his followers, and for which he suffered so much.
 And so the reading ends with the words: